Spiritual Christianity: Dukh-i-zhizniki

-Dukh-i-zhizniki (Spirit and Lifers) are a new Spiritual Christian movement born from a mixture of ecstatic Spiritual Christian faith tribes who migrated to the Boyle Heights district of Los Angeles from the South Caucasus from 1904 through 1912.
-Some may classify Dukh-i-zhizniki as a cult due to the prominence of one spiritual leader, Maksim G. Rudomyotkin (1818-1877).
-Along with partially related tribes in Arizona and Southern California, the organizers debated and negotiated from 1915 to 1928 to combine their spiritual writings and a compromised history into a contested book, which was finally titled: Kniga solntse, dukh i zhizn (Book of the Sun, Spirit and Life, 1928).
-This book was placed on the altar tables of all member congregations "by the Holy Spirit" as a third testament to their Russian Bibles, and uniquely defines their new family of faiths.
+Dukh-i-zhizniki (Spirit and Lifers) are a Russian-American Spiritual Christian new religious movement born in America from a mixture of ecstatic Spiritual Christian faith tribes who migrated to the eastside of Los Angeles from the South Caucasus from 1904 through 1912.
+Some may classify Dukh-i-zhizniki as a cult due to the prominence of one spiritual leader, Maksim G. Rudomyotkin (1818–1877).
+Along with partially related tribes in Arizona and Southern California, the organizers debated and negotiated from 1915 to 1928 to combine their various spiritual writings and a compromised history into a contested book, which was finally titled: Kniga solntse, dukh i zhizn (Книга солнце, дух и жизнь : Book of the Sun, Spirit and Life, 1928).
+This Russian religious text was placed on the altar tables of all member congregations "by the Holy Spirit" as a third-testament to their Russian Synodal Bible, and uniquely defines their new family of faiths.
 In the 1930s the book was sent to Prygun and Maksimist congregations in Kars province, Turkey, and Soviet Armenia where it was accepted by many who interpreted it differently, divided and continue to divide.